accordproject/techdocs/docs/accordproject.md

 Cicero relies on two other projects:
 - [Concerto](https://github.com/hyperledger/composer-concerto): a lightweight, versatile data modeling language (maintained by the Hyperledger forum)
-- [Ergo](https://github.com/accordproject/ergo): a domain specific language to express the executable logic of legal templates
+- [Ergo](https://github.com/accordproject/ergo): a domain-specific language to express the executable logic of legal templates

 ### Concerto